Nopalev/clock-hive/README.md

 ## Loading Wrap

 Since a lot of methods used were asynchronous, it is a good idea to show a loading page during the use of asynchronous method.
-The idea is to srap any part of the code that are asynchronous with `setState()` method that update any properties related to loading.
+The idea is to wrap any part of the code that are asynchronous with `setState()` method that update any properties related to loading.

 ```dart
 void loadingWrap(void Function() func){